-A decree was issued by the Federal Supreme Council to amalgamate police agencies of the country and the Ministry of Interior to be granted the supervisory authority on the security, immigration and residence affairs.
+In 1971, a Decree was issued by the Federal Supreme Council to unify the police forces in the country, with the Ministry of Interior having direct supervisory authority on all matters related to security, immigration and residency.

-H.H.
-Shaik Saif bin Zayed Al Nahyan took responsibilities of Abu Dhabi Police General Commander.
+In 1995, His Highness Shaik Saif bin Zayed Al Nahyan assumed responsibilities of commanding Abu Dhabi Police.

 In 2003, the first Strategy was launched to determine the future that Abu Dhabi Police aspires to.